 Remember that, if you study a language at secondary school, you could have the opportunity to mix with international students of your age from Germany and be able to communicate with them and build relationships.

 German at GCSE Level is offered by AQA, WJEC, Eduqas and OCR, among other exam boards.
 The qualification is designed to help learners to develop language skills and provide activities and scenarios that have real-life relevance.
 In a recent move towards offering flexibility to students, OCR has introduced a short course whereby learners can either focus on just the speaking part or just the writing part of the course.

-a bit of an insight into culture, popular areas of interest and study and employment relating to German, the course is examined on the pupil’s speaking and writing abilities.
+While the AQA syllabus offers a bit of an insight into culture, popular areas of interest and study and employment relating to German, the course is examined on the pupil’s speaking and writing abilities.
 The reformed German GCSE (which is now graded 9-1 as opposed to A*-E) is being taught from September 2017.

-find past papers for their course by visiting the relevant exam board’s website.
+As with most, if not all other subjects offered by mainstream exam boards, German students can find past papers for their course by visiting the relevant exam board’s website.
 Past papers are a fantastic source of revision as they allow you to learn about what kinds of questions you will be faced with when it comes to your exam, and let you practice exam techniques so that you are as prepared as can be by the assessment period.